 - Contains waste products

-- Doesn’t have as much hitting power as larger systems
+- Doesn’t have as much hitting power as our larger systems

 - Needs additional water settling capacity for high throughput sites

 - Because it is small and compact, it needs more top up water than other systems